Sexological Bodywork

 Together, we set a clear intention for the session.
 This helps guide the bodywork process and ensures we are aligned on what you wish to explore, whether it's a physical sensation, emotional release, or deeper self-awareness.

 The bodywork itself is where we dive into the physical practice.
 I may start with a gentle back massage, heart-centered touch, stretching, shaking, or another technique that aligns with your current needs.
-The touch is one-wayโI, the practitioner, touch you, but you do not touch me backโto maintain a clear container of safety and focus.
-I work with gloves and remain fully clothed to respect boundaries.
+The touch is one-wayโfrom the practitioner, to the clientโto maintain a clear container of safety and focus.
+I work with gloves and remain fully clothed.

 The Flow of the Session